15 August, 2019

 However, Lerdorf never intended for PHP to be an actual programming language.
 When the technology was released as an open-source program, it took a new life on its own and new contributors began adding more and more features.
 PHP was fairly easy to use for web development, as a tool created specifically for that purpose, but due to its organic and unstructured early growth, it was quite inconsistent (e.g. misleading naming of functions or parameter order).

 Nevertheless, PHP proved extremely popular and the relatively short learning curve made it possible for even inexperienced developers to use it efficiently.
-In addition, being open-source, it could soon be found on the majority of web servers worldwide (it’s a server-side language of choice for around 79,1% of all websites) and used a as basis for a range of software aimed at making web development of various types of products easier.
+In addition, being open-source, it could soon be found on the majority of web servers worldwide (it’s a server-side language of choice for around 79,1% of all websites) and used a as basis for a range of software aimed at making web development of various types of software products easier.
 Here are some numbers:

 - The majority of popular content management systems (CMS) – WordPress, Drupal and Joomla among others – are written in PHP.